sjhloco/sjhloco-netbox_env_setup/README.md

 A VRF or VLAN group can be used in the file multiple times, if this is the case will use the attributes of the first occurrence (description, RT, RD, etc).
 The use case for this is if you used the same VLAN group or VRF in differing Prefix/VLAN roles (as roles are at the top of the hierarchy).

 VRFs and prefixes can either be defined under the role (non-VLAN environments like clouds) or the VLAN group (sites with VLANs where prefixes can be associated to VLANs).
+RDs are what make VRFs with the same name unique.

 | Object   | Description          | Mandatory | Optional |
 | -------- | -------------------- | --------- | ---------|